 Fettisdagen is the Swedish version of our Shrove Tuesday.
 The tradition wants us to have one last binge before we fast for 40 days.
 The Swedes don’t eat pancakes like we do in Belgium but they have Fettisdagsbullar or semlor.
-And because of these cakes, they call this day Semmeldagen as well.
+And because of these rolls, they call this day Semmeldagen as well.